The Easy and Effective 8-Step Rulebook for Steam Cleaning the Most Stubborn Car Seats

 Fill the water tank: lift it straight up and out of the main unit and unscrew the cap on the bottom.
 Remove the insert assembly and fill the water tank with water.
 Once the water tank is filled, replace the insert assembly and cap.

 For areas with stubborn dirt or sticky residue, go over them with an extra pass straight away.
-You don’t need to wait for your seats to dry.
+And don’t wait for the seats to dry.

 The fabric should be damp but not wet.
-If your upholstery is too wet, your fabric steamer should have a dial that can decrease the amount of steam it’s producing.
+If the upholstery is too wet, the fabric steamer should have a dial that can decrease the amount of steam it’s producing.

-Leave your upholstery to completely dry.
+Leave the upholstery to completely dry.
 Steam cleaners use a minimal amount of water to clean to avoid any excess moisture.
-But, the surface of your upholstery may be damp from steaming.
+But, the surface of the upholstery may be damp from steaming.

-Leave your doors and car windows open to allow the upholstery to completely dry.
+Leave the doors and car windows open to allow the upholstery to completely dry.

-If you still have some debris or loose dirt to clear away, vacuum your seats one last time.
+If there is still some debris or loose dirt to clear away, vacuum the seats one last time.